gui2one/node-editor/readme.md

 This project is completely dependent on ImGui and GLFW.

 Trying to be agnostic regarding the type of data on the Editor side, make the user implementation relatively "involved".
-You basically have to implement an Application class.( see [example dir](/example))
+You basically have to implement an Application class, some Serialization code too ... .( see [example dir](/example)) I will try to make it easier

 ![screenshot](github_resources/node_editor_capture.jpg)